What We Believe

 Our Guiding Values

-To act justly in every situation, recognising that justice is part of the foundation of God’s throne.
+To act justly in every situation, recognising that justice is a key part of God’s character.

-To show mercy to everyone, recognising that untold mercy has been extended by God to us all.
+To show mercy to everyone, recognising that God has been so merciful to us.

 Our New Testament Model